Dahalokely

 Dahalokely is an extinct genus of carnivorous abelisauroid theropod dinosaur from the Late Cretaceous (Turonian) of Madagascar.

 Discovery

 In 2007, during an expedition by Andrew Farke to the north of Madagascar, Joseph Sertich discovered near Antsiranana the remains of a theropod new to science.
 In 2010, these were completely excavated by Sertich and Liva Ratsimbaholison.
-The fossils were then transported to the United States of America to be prepared, repaired and scanned in the Stony Brook University.
+The fossils were then transported to the United States of America to be prepared, repaired, and scanned at Stony Brook University.
 After casts had been made and stored in the Raymond M. Alf Museum of Paleontology with inventory number RAM 16010, the original fossils were returned to Madagascar and added to the collection of the University of Antananarivo.